agenkin3/sinatra-goals-app/README.md

-A simple Goals app that allows users to log in, sign up, and create goal entries.
+This is a Goals app that allows users to log in, sign up, and create goal entries.
 Users can also edit and delete their own entries.
+Users can view their goal entries and the goals of others.
+Users can edit goal entries.

 LICENSE
 Copyright <2020> <alicegenkin>